Puran Singh: A Poet and a literary Person

-In 1930, he fell ill with tuberculosis and had to leave this world during stay at Dehra Dun where he died on 31 March 1931.
+In 1930, he fell ill with tuberculosis and died during his stay at Dehradun on 31 March 1931.

 Works

 He composed three volumes of Punjabi poetry: Khule Maidan (‘Free Meadows’) in 1923, Khule Ghund (‘Free Veils’) 1923 and Khule Asmani Rang (‘Boundless Blue Colours of the Sky’) in 1926.
 His poetry was composed in free verse and explored the experience of villagers, peasants and the poor.